Take some time to learn more about our missionaries. Click or tap on a photo to see detailed information on each missionary.

 David and Debbie Nunemaker have spent a lifetime working with French-speaking peoples.
 David was born in French Africa to missionary parents.
 After Bible school and marriage, Dave and Debbie moved to West Africa to minister.
 There, they began a Bible school ministry which continues to this day.

 Due to health restraints, they moved to France in 1982 in a church-planting effort, and have been ministering there ever since.
-In the 1990s, they began to evangelize immigrant peoples from Southeast Asia.
-This work has developed into a full-time believers’ Biblical training program now in a half-dozen Asian countries, some of which are restricted-access countries.
+In the 1990s, they began to evangelize immigrant peoples from Asia.
+This work has developed into a full-time believers’ Biblical training program now in numerous Asian countries.

 The multiplied millions of Asia need the Gospel, and the Nunemakers solicit your prayers for them.